FirelightWP/easy-fancybox/readme.txt

 = Can I use ONE thumbnail to open a complete gallery ? =

 It can be done in combination with NextGen Gallery.
-Create a gallery, use the tag `[nggtags gallery=YourGalleryName]` in your page content and configure NextGen to include hidden gallery images.
+There are several ways to set it up.
+Choose which will suit your purpose: limit images per gallery using the shortcode `[nggallery id=x]` or per tag name (accross galleries; you need to set tag name manually => more work but more control) using the shortcode `[nggtags gallery=YourTagName,AnotherTagName]`:

+**A.** Place the shortcode of your choice in your page/post content.

+**B.** Configure NextGen on **Gallery > Options > Gallery settings** to at least have the following options set like this:

+1. Number of images per page: 1
+1. Integrate slideshow: unchecked (optional but advised: use auto-rotation in the FancyBox settings instead)
+1. Show first: Thumbnails
+1. Show ImageBrowser: unchecked
+1. Add hidden images: checked

+**C.** Optional: add a new CSS rule to your theme stylesheet to hide the page browsing links below the gallery thumbnail:
+`
+.ngg-navigation{display:none}
+`

 = Can I display web pages or HTML files in a FancyBox overlay? =

 Yes.
 Place a link with either `class="fancybox-iframe"` or `class="fancybox iframe"` (notice the space instead of the hyphen) to any web page or .htm(l) file in your content.